Workshops & Seminar Case Studies

 This workshop is designed to both develop the leadership skills of managers and improve team dynamics through introducing them to a common view and language of leadership that facilitates conversations that elevate performance.

-The workshop consists of a two-day workshop and four, one hour coaching session for each participant.
+The workshop consists of a two-day workshop and four, one hour coaching sessions for each participant.
 The first session of the coaching prepares the participant to get the most value from the workshop and discusses personal development objectives that are of sufficient importance to motivate them to participate effectively.
 The following three sessions follow the two-day workshop to support the participants in implementing the learnings from the workshop.

 In this workshop, the individuals had an opportunity to raise their awareness of what drives their behaviour and the behaviour of others by: